Latest

 Key Strategies to Lower Your Medical Debt

 • Demand an Itemized Bill: Never pay a "Summary of Charges."
 Request a fully itemized bill that includes CPT (Current Procedural Terminology) codes.
-This often reveals errors, duplicate charges, or cases where you were billed for care you did not receive.

 Disclaimer: This local, anonymous tool provides algorithmic estimates based on generic inputs, standard consumer negotiation tactics, and national averages.
 It is not an official audit and the results do not guarantee a successful negotiation.
 The provided letter template should be reviewed and customized to your specific situation.
 This tool does not constitute medical, financial, or formal legal advice.